 T-Mobile says it will offer 5G mobile service to an unknown number of markets during the first half of the year and reach the entire country at some point in 2020.

 Verizon is the first company to deliver home internet service via 5G, so we’re talking about Verizon a lot in this article.
 We know the details of their service and can compare it to cable internet.
 But this isn’t an advertisement for Verizon.

 Like with standard cable internet service, you’ll have a 5G Home modem that connects to Verizon’s servers.
 You can then attach this modem to your router and other devices so they can access the internet.
 That 5G modem sits in a window and communicates with Verizon wirelessly.
 There’s also an external modem that you can mount outside if there’s no good reception from the windows.

-AT&T also plans to launch home internet over 5G by the end of 2018.
-T-Mobile and Sprint are claiming they will launch a similar service if only the government lets them merge first.
-Sprint has also announced plans to launch its 5G network in a variety of cities and to bring the first 5G smartphone to the US in 2019.
+AT&T also is launching home internet over 5G .
+For example, the Netgear Nighthawk, is also an expensive device at $500, with an additional $70 per month for a data plan (ATT).
+T-Mobile/Sprint are claiming they have a similar service now that the government let them merge.
+Sprint also announced plans to launch its 5G network in a variety of cities and to bring the first 5G smartphone to the US.

 This is all exciting.
 These are multiple companies that can compete with each other!
 It’s very unlike wired internet service in most places in the US, where there’s one big cable company.

 We look forward to seeing what happens with 5G in the next few years.
 We hope it will transform the way we access the internet.
 The US badly needs more competition between internet service providers, and wireless service could be the solution.